 Circumstances that trigger an emotional reaction are often linked to past experiences that were scary or hurtful.
 Because of this link, the present situation feels threatening, even if it really is not.
 This is called time tunneling.
 Time tunneling is an action of the amygdala, which is the part of our brain that serves as a warehouse for emotionally-charged past memories.
 When we have a similar experience, the amygdala perceives it as a threat, then starts the reactive fight-or-flight response.
 Outsiders might see the response as a big overreaction.
 But to the person who was triggered, their “fight as if their life depended on it” response makes perfect sense, at least in the moment they are reacting.

-Take, for example, a boy who was viciously attacked by a dog as a toddler.
-He may now, as a man, still flinch or feel his heart racing when he sees a dog or hears it bark – even if it is just a small dog on a leash (no real threat).
-Others don’t react as strongly to this little dog, but he does because his mind (specifically the amygdala) associates the sight and sound of a dog with being severely hurt.
+Take, for example, a girl who was viciously attacked by a dog as a toddler.
+She may now, as a woman, still flinch or feel her heart racing when she sees a dog or hears it bark – even if it is just a small dog on a leash (no real threat).
+Others don’t react as strongly to this little dog, but she does because her mind (specifically the amygdala) associates the sight and sound of a dog with being severely hurt.
 Similarly, a boy who was frequently criticized by a parent may have a very strong negative reaction when his wife criticizes him.

 For more about how and why our nervous system responds this way, review the Brain Anatomy page: